Zero-guidance Segmentation Using Zero Segment Labels: Introduction

-Our work is inspired by a recent research direction that solves segmentation by leveraging CLIP \cite{xu2021simple, zhou2021denseclip}; however, our key distinction is that we require no segmentation datasets, no text query guidance, and no additional training or fine-tuning.
-This problem is challenging partly because CLIP has been trained with image captions that globally describe the scenes and provide no spatially specific information for learning segmentation.
-Surprisingly, we show that it is possible to distill the learned knowledge from two generalist models: a self-supervised visual model, DINO\cite{caron2021emerging}, and a visual-language model, CLIP \cite{radford2021learning}, to solve zero-guidance segmentation without further training.
 The overall idea is to first over-segment an image into small segment candidates, then translate each segment into words, and finally join semantically similar segments to form the output segments.
 In particular, we identify segment candidates by clustering deep pixel-wise features from a DINO that takes as input our image.
 Despite using no training labels, DINO has been shown to produce class-discriminative features, allowing unsupervised segmentation of the primary object in an image \cite{caron2021emerging} or part co-segmentation across images \cite{amir2021deep}.
 However, our main challenge lies in the next step, which maps each segment into a meaningful representation that can be later translated to words.
 We leverage CLIP's joint space to model this intermediate representation.

 A naive way to project a segment to CLIP's joint space is to input the segment directly into CLIP's image encoder, but this entirely ignores the surrounding context needed for object recognition and disambiguation \cite{zhao2017pyramid,chen2017rethinking,article}.
 Alternatively, masking can be applied inside the attention layers, as done with a transformer-based segmentation network \cite{cheng2022masked}.
 However, when applied to CLIP's encoder, which was not trained for segmentation, these techniques struggle to produce segment-specific embeddings due to the domination of global context information.
 Evidence in \cite{zhou2021deepvit, xue2022deeper, gong2021vision} also suggests that a transformer trained with image-level annotations, such as CLIP, may lose local information in its tokens in later layers.
 We discovered similar issues: masking in earlier layers removes global contexts and hurts recognition, whereas masking in later layers fails to focus the embedding on a given segment, resulting in all embeddings describing the same dominant object in the image.